maulahaz/gudang/ai/prompt-house-design.md

 10. Roof Design (Eco-Friendly and Functional)
 Prompt:
 "Design an eco-friendly roof with solar panels, a green roof section for planting, and a rooftop garden with seating for outdoor relaxation.
 Include a rainwater collection system and consider using energy-efficient materials like reflective roofing.
 Add a small pergola or shade structure to create a comfortable lounging area with views of the surrounding landscape."

+# Exterior:
+1. Modern Minimalist Exterior Design
+Prompt:
+"Design the exterior of a modern minimalist home with clean lines, large glass windows, and a neutral color palette of whites and grays.
+Use a flat roof and incorporate a sleek, geometric design with a focus on simplicity.
+Include a minimalist front door with a subtle overhang, and a low-maintenance, lush front garden with carefully selected plants and grasses."

+2. Rustic Cottage Exterior Design
+Prompt:
+"Create an exterior design for a charming rustic cottage with natural stone walls, a steep gabled roof, and exposed wooden beams.
+Use warm, earthy tones like browns, greens, and muted reds.
+Add a welcoming front porch with a swing or rocking chairs, and surround the house with a wildflower garden, wooden fencing, and a stone pathway leading to the entrance."

+3. Coastal Beach House Design
+Prompt:
+"Design a coastal beach house exterior with a light and airy color scheme of whites, pale blues, and sandy tones.
+Use wide open decks with railings that give panoramic views of the ocean, large windows to let in natural light, and a sloping roof that reflects the surrounding beach landscape.
+Include landscaping with beach grasses, palm trees, and a sand-colored stone driveway."

+4. Traditional Colonial Exterior Design
+Prompt:
+"Design the exterior of a classic Colonial home with red brick or white-painted wooden siding, symmetrical windows, and shutters.
+Incorporate a grand entrance with a portico or columned porch, and a slate or gabled roof.
+Use manicured hedges, flowerbeds, and a long gravel driveway to enhance the traditional, stately appearance of the house."

+5. Contemporary Urban Townhouse Design
+Prompt:
+"Design a contemporary urban townhouse exterior with a modern, sharp look using concrete, metal accents, and large glass windows.
+Include a front-facing balcony or terrace with sleek railings and a minimalist door.
+Opt for neutral tones like gray, black, and white, and consider adding small green touches like potted plants or a vertical garden for a touch of nature."

+6. Mediterranean Villa Exterior Design
+Prompt:
+"Create a Mediterranean villa exterior with stucco walls, terracotta roof tiles, and arched windows.
+Use warm, earthy tones like ochre, beige, and rust, with wrought-iron railings and shutters.
+Design a central courtyard with a fountain or small pool, and add lush landscaping with olive trees, lavender, and bougainvillea climbing along the walls."

+7. Eco-Friendly Green Home Design
+Prompt:
+"Design an eco-friendly home exterior with sustainable materials like reclaimed wood, stone, and solar panels.
+Incorporate a green roof with vegetation, rainwater collection systems, and large windows for natural light and passive heating.
+Use earth tones in the exterior finish, and integrate energy-efficient lighting and outdoor spaces that include a vegetable garden and outdoor composting area."

+8. Art Deco Inspired Exterior Design
+Prompt:
+"Design the exterior of a house inspired by Art Deco style, with bold geometric patterns, smooth stucco or concrete finishes, and ornamental metal details.
+Use a color palette of metallic gold, black, white, and silver, and include decorative elements such as stylized doorways, sleek angular windows, and vertical lines.
+Add a grand entrance with polished marble or terrazzo flooring."

+9. Mountain Lodge Exterior Design
+Prompt:
+"Create the exterior of a cozy mountain lodge with wooden beams, stone accents, and a steep, gabled roof.
+Use natural, earthy colors like dark browns, grays, and forest greens to blend with the surrounding forest landscape.
+Design large windows to showcase scenic mountain views and add a wide front porch with rustic wooden furniture and a stone fireplace for warmth."

+10. Victorian Gothic Exterior Design
+Prompt:
+"Design the exterior of a Victorian Gothic-style home with pointed arches, intricate woodwork, and a steep, high-pitched roof.
+Use dark, rich colors like deep purples, blacks, and forest greens, and incorporate ornate detailing such as carved wood trim, a wrap-around porch, and large, arched windows with stained glass.
+Surround the home with ivy-covered brick walls and a wrought-iron gate."